Are you ready to earn your online nursing degree?

-- Simple Headers: To accommodate the ATS, use header terms common enough to show up in keyword searches, like “skills," "professional experience," and "education”.
-And do not neglect to include city, state, and, if living outside the U.S., country, because employers generally vet candidates by location.
+- Simple Headers: To accommodate the ATS, use header terms common enough to show up in keyword searches, such as "skills," "professional experience," and "education."
+Do not neglect to include city, state, and, if living outside the U.S., country, because employers generally vet candidates by location.

 - Clean Format: Engaging visuals are useless if they make your resume difficult to read.
 Use a simple format that contains no graphics or unusual fonts because the standard ATS cannot process such information, resulting in an automatic rejection.
 In general, Verdana, Tahoma, and Arial fonts at the 10.5 point size or above are acceptable.

-- Keywords/Phrases: You can usually garner relevant keywords from the job description.
-If not, conduct some research into phrases commonly found in the nursing field, such as “nurse practitioner,” “clinical research," and "community outreach."
+- Keywords/Phrases: You can usually glean relevant keywords from the job description.
+If not, conduct some research into phrases commonly found in the nursing field, such as "patient care," "clinical research," and "community outreach."
 Avoid abbreviations in all cases.

-- Industry-Specific Jargon: ATS keywords are meant to reveal a candidate's relevant skills and experiences.
-To this end, the more specific a keyword is to the particular position you are applying for, the better.
-When in doubt, use the hiring employer phrases first, industry standards second, and your current or previous employer's terminology third.
+- Industry-Specific Jargon: ATS keywords reveal a candidate's relevant skills and experiences.
+The more specific a keyword is to the particular position you are applying for, the better.
+When in doubt, use the hiring employer's phrases first, industry standards second, and your current or previous employer's terminology third.

 Are you ready to earn your online nursing degree?